 In terms of styling, don’t worry about matching your fabrics or colours when it comes to your trousers.
 That being said, you can’t quite get away with throwing on a pair of joggers; a pair of slim fitting jeans or chinos is your best bet.
 Doing away with your jacket is also an easy way to keep things casual.
 You don’t have to pay much attention to waistcoat etiquette when wearing one in a casual situation; don’t worry if it’s a little on the short side or slightly loose-fitting.

-If you’re unsure on the dress code, then play it safe and match your trousers and jacket to your waistcoat.
-If you think there’s room to have a bit of fun, then try pairing a bright or patterned waistcoat under your usual suit jacket and trousers.
+If you’re unsure of the dress code then play it safe and match your trousers and jacket to your waistcoat.
+If you think there’s room to have a bit of fun, then try pairing a bright or patterned waistcoat underneath your usual suit jacket and trousers.
 A classic collared shirt is best, but ties are optional.